gabriel-quina/badc/readme.md

 # B - INSTALL
 #---------------------------------------------------------------------------------

-1. Extract files into some temporary place. (this is the -1 step, because you have done :)
+1. Clone this repository into a temporary place

 2. Create a database, a user for that database.
 Table definitions are in a file called "new_tables.sql".
 Create the tables with a command like: